zjaoyuki/tp/docs/DeveloperGuide.md

 **MSS**

-1. User opens LittleLogBook
+1. User opens LittleLogBook.
-2. LittleLogBook shows list of all the contacts added
+2. LittleLogBook shows list of all the contacts added.
-3. User types commands to delete a specific contact in the list
+3. User requests to delete a specific contact in the list.
-4. LittleLogBook deletes the person
+4. LittleLogBook deletes the person.

     Use case ends.